-University of Florida is a public, state school in a suburban setting in Gainesville, Florida.
-UF was founded in 1853 and now enrolls around 53,372 students a year, including 34,931 undergrads.
-UF provides on-campus housing for up to 7,968 students.
-Most students live in off campus housing.
+University of Florida is a public, state school in the suburban setting of Gainesville, Florida.
+UF was founded in 1853 and the school enrolls around 55,782 students a year, including 34,882 undergraduate students.
+UF ensures on-campus housing for up to 7,910 students.
+The majority of students live on campus, and first year-students are required to live in campus housing.

-There are many ways for students to get involved at UF!
-Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of UF's theater groups.
+Interested in music or performing?
+At UF you can join a campus band, sing in a chorus, or perform with one of the school's theater groups.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 UF students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 UF has many options for athletes.
 See them all and learn more about life at UF on the Student Life page.